ashwinjai/Yellow-Taxi-Trip-Analysis-in-Big-Data-Analytics-/README.md

 46.20% of trips happened when extra charge was levied or when there is no extra charge people travel more. <br>

+### Conclusion <br>

+The Yellow Taxi Trip Analysis project, powered by GCP, Hadoop, and Hive, aims to revolutionize the way we analyze and derive insights from large-scale taxi trip data.
+We discovered anomalies or irregularities in taxi trip data.
+Further to this, we explored Insights into customer behavior and preferences based on historical trip patterns. <br>